 As I think back on the last few years and the trials we have faced, I’m so grateful for His faithfulness.
 I’m thankful that even when I didn’t know how we would make it through the difficulties, He always did.

-These last few years, and the trials we’ve endured have taught me a few things.
+The trials we’ve endured through these years have taught me a few things.
 I’ve experienced first hand that God’s word is true.
-That His promises can be trusted.
+His promises can be trusted.
 I’ve realized I worried when I should have trusted, and I despaired when I had reason to maintain my hope.

 I’m not much of a fan of New Year’s resolutions per se’.
 By January third, too many people feel like a failure, and then give up for the rest of the year on goals that were perhaps never the right focus to begin with.